 Sir Edward Muxloe Wingfield was one of the many children of Charles William Wingfield's older brother John Muxloe Wingfield (1790-1869).
 Sir Edward was an Oxford graduate, trained as a barrister and held important posts in the Colonial Office.
 He may have moved to join his aunt at Mulbarton Hall when he retired in 1900.
 Certainly he and his wife, Lady Mary Georgina Wingfield (nee Sheringham), were living there in 1901.
 He inherited the property, and in 1907 added a large extension onto the west end designed by the Norwich architects Edward Boardman & Son as staff quarters and dairy and brew-house.
 Sir Edward died on 5 March 1910, but his widow continued to live there until she died on 5 April 1918.
 It was offered for sale by auction in 1918, long with two cottages, by the executors.
 The Hall is described as having 'a large lawn.... capital gardens.... greenhouse, conservatory, stabling, motor garage, farmery and two grass paddocks....' totaling just over 7 acres.

-Sargeaunt, Esq. bought the Hall (probably after it had failed to sell by auction) and added to the estate by purchasing 10 acres of glebe land when it came onto the market in 1920.
-But he decided to leave Norfolk and in 1927 the Hall was up for sale for auction again, this time with 18 acres of land (see below).
+Antony Oliphant Sargeaunt, Esq. bought the Hall (probably after it had failed to sell by auction) and added to the estate by purchasing 10 acres of glebe land when it came onto the market in 1920.
+He was a Director of Caley & Co Ltd, the famous chocolate-making firm in Norwich.
+In 1921 he was living in the Hall with his wife, Lilian, and two daughters, Doris and Kathleeen.
+When he decided to leave Norfolk, the Hall was up for sale for auction again in 1927, this time with 18 acres of land (see below).
 Mr. Sargeaunt

 died in 1929.